In an earlier post, Michael, one of our commenters, suggested that many of Europe’s current woes stem from a simple lack of common identity:

 Language, in particular, is often cited as the basis of a common identity; Benedict Anderson in Imagined Communities – his much-cited book on the construction of nationalism – argues that all national identities form around a common vernacular.
 Yet Europe has no common language.
 Will, then, all efforts at forging a common identity be in vain?

-We spoke with Leonard Orban, the Romanian Minister of European Affairs and former European Commissioner for Multilingualism, and asked him if he thought a common “European identity” was possible – especially given the huge diversity of languages spoken in Europe.
+We spoke with Leonard Orban, former Romanian Minister of European Affairs and European Commissioner for Multilingualism, and asked him if he thought a common “European identity” was possible – especially given the huge diversity of languages spoken in Europe.

 I think yes, it is possible.
 I don’t think that the variety of languages in Europe creates division.
 The divisions are sometimes created by different stakeholders trying to promote their own agenda; an agenda which is not similar to the agenda of the European Union.
 I do think it’s important to consolidate a kind of European citizenship, but let’s be very clear (and this was also my main message when I was a Commissioner): only by respecting the diversity of languages in Europe can we ensure a feeling of common identity.
 It looks a little strange that, on the one hand we are supporting diversity but on the other we want to create such a feeling of European citizenship, but by defending the language of different people living in the European Union, we may offer this feeling of being really a European.